lenh0205/AspSample/Features/Security/AspNet_Auth/Authentication/without_AspNetCore_Identity/Cookie_Authentication.md

 var app = builder.Build();
 ```

+### Improve Performance approach
+* -> Consider caching user data or using a more efficient storage mechanism for last-changed timestamps.
+* -> track specific types of changes rather than any change

+## update "user" without destructering principal
 * -> consider a situation in which the **user's name is updated** - **`a decision that doesn't affect security in any way`**
 * -> if we want to **`non-destructively update the user principal`**, call **context.ReplacePrincipal** and set the **context.ShouldRenew** property to true